-The celebration of praise according to the order sanctioned by Him to whom praise is to be ascribed, which was necessarily suspended during the melancholyperiod of the Babylonish captivity, was afterwards restored in due form by Nehemiah.
-The chief of the Levites, with their brethren, are appointed to their proper place "to praise and to give thanks according to the commandment of David the man of God.
+The celebration of praise according to the order sanctioned by Him to whom praise is to be ascribed, which was necessarily suspended during the melancholy period of the Babylonish captivity, was afterwards restored in due form by Nehemiah.
+The chief of the Levites, with their brethren, are appointed to their proper place "to praise and to give thanks, according to the commandment of David the man of God.
 And at the dedication of the wall of Jerusalem, they sought the Levites out of all their places, to bring them to Jerusalem, to keep the dedication both with thanksgiving and with singing, with cymbals, psalteries and with harps."
-(Neh. xii.
-24, 27.)
+(1) .

-There is a circumstance which is deserving of particular attention, as it appears to teach, that the Psalms, which, in a collective form, constitute a portion of divine revelation, were not only designed to supply the matter of the church's praise under the Jewish dispensation, but embrace all that God dictated for that purpose.
-Several Songs composed on particular occasions, and there is no reason to suppose not dictated by the Holy Spirit, have no place assigned to them in the Book of Psalms.
-Such are the Songs of Moses, composed when the Israelites had passed through the Red Sea, and immediately before his removal from their head; David's pathetic lamentations over Saul and Jonathan; the Song of Deborah and Barak after the defeat of Sisera; the Song of Hannah when she came to present her son Samuel before the Lord at Shiloh; the song of Hezekiah after his recovery from his sickness, with several others.
-Be it remembered that the collection of the Psalms into one Book must have been the work of inspiration no less than their composition, otherwise the Saviour never would have given them his sanction in their present form.
-Since of the Songs interspersed through the different parts of the Old Testament, some are inserted into the Book of Psalms and several are passed by, it naturally occurs to ask what the ground of distinction is, between them which have been omitted, and such as have been incorporated with the Songs of Zion.
-This question can only be solved by a determination of the particular purpose for which the collection of inspired songs was made.
-If we suppose the collection made with the view of setting before the church the Psalms that should be used in the celebration of praise, it becomes easy to determine why some Psalms found already written in the Book of God are inserted and others are not inserted : a circumstance which we could not explain in a satisfactory manner upon any other supposition.
+There is a circumstance which is deserving of particular attention, as it appears to teach that the Psalms which, in a collective form, constitute a portion of divine revelation, were not only designed to supply the matter of the church's praise under the Jewish dispensation, but embrace all that God. dictated for that purpose.
+Several songs composed on particular occasions have no place assigned to them in the Book of Psalms.
+Such are the Songs of Moses, composed when the Israelites had passed through the Red Sea, and immediately before his removal from their head; David's pathetic lamentation over Saul and Jonathan; the Song of Deborah and Barak after the defeat of Sisera; the Song of Hannah when she came to present her son Samuel before the Lord at Shiloh; the Song of Hezekiah after his recovery from his sickness, with several others.
+Be it remembered, that the collection of the Psalms into one book must have been the work of inspiration no less than their composition, otherwise the Saviour never would have given them his sanction in their present form.
+Since, of the songs interspersed through the different parts of the Old Testament, some are inserted into the Book of Psalms and several are passed by, it naturally occurs to ask what the ground of distinction is, between those which have been omitted, and such as have been incorporated with the Songs of